US STOCKS-Futures edge lower after weak IBM results

 By Ryan Vlastelica

-NEW YORK, Jan 21 (Reuters) - U.S. stock index futures fell on Wednesday after a disappointing outlook from IBM and as investors reduced their exposure ahead of an upcoming European Central Bank (ECB) meeting that could result in new stimulative measures.
+NEW YORK, Jan 21 (Reuters) - U.S. stock index futures edged lower on Wednesday as IBM fell after the company gave a tepid outlook, though other high-profile names like Netflix and UnitedHealth rose on their results.

-The ECB is expected to announce a bond-buying program on Thursday to boost the region’s flagging economy.
-Market participants have been looking for more aggressive measures to combat the risk of deflation that has grown alongside a drop in oil prices.
-If the ECB doesn’t announce a new program, or unveils a smaller one than investors are looking for, that could exacerbate market volatility.
+* Investors were also looking ahead to an upcoming European Central Bank meeting, at which new stimulative measures may be announced.

-Crude oil rose 1.7 percent after dropping nearly 5 percent on Tuesday, though it remained near multiyear lows.
-ExxonMobil Corp was up 0.3 percent to $91.35 before the bell.
+* The ECB is expected to announce a bond buying program on Thursday to boost the region’s flagging economy.
+Market participants have been looking for more aggressive measures of late to combat the risk of deflation that has grown alongside a drop in oil prices.
+If the ECB doesn’t announce a new program, or announces a smaller one than investors are looking for, that could exacerbate market volatility.

-International Business Machines Corp reported lower-than-expected revenues late Tuesday and gave a 2015 profit target below estimates.
-Shares of the Dow component fell 2.4 percent to $152.13 in premarket trading.
+* Crude oil rose 0.7 percent to $46.79 per barrel, partially rebounding off a drop of nearly 5 percent on Tuesday, though it remains near multi-year lows.
+ExxonMobil Corp rose 0.7 percent to $91.71 before the bell.

-Netflix Inc jumped 18 percent to $411 and was one of the most active on Nasdaq premarket, a day after the streaming and rental video company said it was growing faster overseas than previously expected, offsetting slower U.S. growth.
-It also posted an adjusted profit that was much stronger than expected.
+* International Business Machines Corp late Tuesday reported lower-than-expected revenue and gave a 2015 profit target that was below forecasts.
+Shares of the Dow component fell 2.6 percent to $152.84 in premarket trading.

-With 8 percent of S&P 500 companies reporting, 75 percent topped earnings expectations, according to Thomson Reuters data.
-About 52 percent beat on revenue.
+* Netflix Inc jumped 15 percent to $402 and was one of the most actively traded Nasdaq names in premarket trade a day after the streaming video company said it was growing faster overseas than previously expected, a factor that was seen as offsetting slower growth in the U.S. It also posted an adjusted profit that was much stronger than expected.

-Traders also digested President Barack Obama’s State of the Union address, delivered late Tuesday, in which he struck a defiant tone with the new Republican-controlled Congress, calling for higher taxes on the rich.
+* With 8 percent of S&P 500 companies having reported, 75 percent have topped earnings expectations, according to Thomson Reuters data.
+About 52 percent have topped on revenue.

-Qualcomm Inc fell 3.1 percent to $70.25 premarket after Bloomberg reported that Samsung Electronics Co Ltd would not use Qualcomm’s processors for the next version of its flagship Galaxy S smartphone.
+* Traders were also digesting President Barack Obama’s State of the Union address, delivered late Tuesday, where he struck a defiant tone for his dealings with the new Republican-led Congress and called on his opponents to raise taxes on the rich.